 - Apricot Glaze is the secret ingredient: Apricot glaze is a thin sauce made from apricot preserves combined with Dijon mustard, Worcestershire sauce, paprika and apple cider vinegar.
 It creates a beautifully sticky, glossy coating that caramelizes when slowly cooked and gives the chicken a slightly crisp, browned exterior while keeping the meat juicy and tender inside.

 - Chicken: Bone-in, skin-on chicken thighs (about 6 pieces).
 You can opt for boneless-skinless chicken thighs if you would like.
 You will not need to cook them as long, so adjust the time accordingly.
+If you keep chicken thighs stocked, don't miss my crispy Baked Chicken Thighs and ultra‑creamy Chicken Thighs in Mushroom Sauce for different ways to use them.

 - Apricot Preserves: You can also use apricot jam, or fresh apricots cooked until syrupy.
 They add a gentle but rich sweetness that helps the sauce caramelize, which means you'll get a tasty, slightly sticky finish on the chicken that feels extra-comforting and special.